 - After clicking Custom Header, another window named Header will show up on your screen.
 You will see a variety of features in that window.
 These features are highlighted in the following image.

 - Here, I’m going to select Date and Time for the Left section.

 - In the Center section, I’ve given the print copy a name.
 The name is ‘Member Information’.

 - And I put the Page Number in the Right section.

 - After that, click OK.

-Read More: How to Change Alignment in Excel (5 Easy Methods)
+Read More: How to Insert Logo in Excel Header

 Step-3: Aligning Header Content